-It used to be that if you wanted a firm mattress, your only choice was an innerspring coil mattress sitting on top of a sturdy box springs.
-Depending on the mattress, this often required sacrificing comfort in order to get firm support.
-But with today’s advanced sleep technologies, there are many different types, makes and models of firm mattresses that offer both firmness and comfort.
-These include memory foam, memory foam, latex and hybrid mattresses.
+Years ago, your only choice for a firm mattress was an innerspring coil mattress with a sturdy box spring.
+This often required sacrificing comfort in order to get firm support.
+However, today’s advanced sleep technologies have led to many different types of firm mattresses.
+These include memory foam, latex and hybrid mattresses.

-People who have migrated to a firm mattress can usually offer a long list of reasons for doing so.
-But chiropractors, doctors and other medical professionals also tout the benefits of spending seven or eight hours a night resting on a firm mattress.
+People who have switched to a firm mattress usually have many reasons for doing so.
+But chiropractors, doctors and other medical professionals also tout firm mattress benefits.
 These include:

-You can never have too much support, but you can always have too little support.
+You can never have too much support, but you can always have too little.
 This is especially true for older people and those with back, neck or joint problems.

 Proper alignment of the spine.

 Proper posture matters, even during sleep.
-If your backbone is all out of whack for eight hours, it can be hard to function normally the next day.
-A firm mattress does a better job of keeping nicely aligned so you can get through the day without a lot of stress or strain.
+If your backbone is out of whack for eight hours, it can be hard to function normally the next day.
+A firm mattress does a better job of keeping it nicely aligned.
+As a result, you can get through the day without too much stress or strain.

-The human body can’t fully rest on a soft or sagging mattress, because it’s always trying to compensate for the unorthodox positions.
+Our bodies can’t fully rest on a soft or sagging mattress, because it’s trying to compensate for the unorthodox positions.
 And it’s not just the spine that requires excellent posture.
 Even your limbs, neck and other body parts need a comfy, cozy retreat for a great night’s sleep.

 Proper weight distribution.